heini208/fault_detector_spot/documentation/System_Design.md

    final pose at each stop to reach the precision required for manipulation.

-The following subsections describe how this concept is realized using `nav2`, RTAB‑Map, and the underlying command set, and discuss the constraints and design decisions that resulted from operating without a dedicated lidar sensor.
+The following subsections describe how this concept is realized using `nav2`, RTAB‑Map, and the underlying command set, and discuss the constraints and design decisions that resulted from operating without a dedicated LiDAR sensor.

 ## 10.2 Constraints: RGB‑D Cameras Without LiDAR

-During development, the Spot platform was **not** equipped with the optional lidar payload.
+During development, the Spot platform was **not** equipped with the optional LiDAR payload.
 As a result, all mapping and localization had to rely on the five body-mounted depth cameras surrounding the robot.

 This introduces several challenges for classical 2D scan–based SLAM and AMCL: